T-Systems-RUS/vue-telekom-seed/README.md

 After this import you project via UI and look at tasks.

 For more information on how to use Vue CLI please look at the [documentation](https://cli.vuejs.org/guide/).

+## WebStorm / Intellij IDEA configuration

+Enable ESlint plugin, Vue plugin and TypeScript integration.
+All of these should work by default.

+### Unit testing via Jest

+1. Click Run in the main toolbar
+2. Edit Configurations
+3. On the top left of the Run/Debug Configurations dialog, click the + sign.
+4. Choose Jest
+5. Name the new configuration "Jest"
+6. Under "Configuration file" select `jest.conf.js` from root
+7. Specify Jest package - `node_modules/jest`
+8. Click Apply

+You can now both run Unit tests and debug them inside the IDE.